dundee/gdu/README.md

-  -c, --no-color                      Do not use colorized output -x, --no-cross                      Do not cross filesystem boundaries -H, --no-hidden                     Ignore hidden directories (beginning with dot) -p, --no-progress                   Do not show progress in non-interactive mode -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks
+  -c, --no-color                      Do not use colorized output -x, --no-cross                      Do not cross filesystem boundaries -H, --no-hidden                     Ignore hidden directories (beginning with dot)
+      --no-prefix                     Show sizes as raw numbers without any prefixes (SI or binary) in non-interactive mode -p, --no-progress                   Do not show progress in non-interactive mode -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks -B, --show-relative-size            Show relative size
       --si                            Show sizes with decimal SI prefixes (kB, MB, GB) instead of binary prefixes (KiB, MiB, GiB)
   -s, --summarize                     Show only a total in non-interactive mode -v, --version                       Print version